AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    Instance switch configuration will not be propagated to peer accounts if shared through the catalog, the option remains disabled in the destination course.

-1. **Multiple enrollments**
+9. **Multiple enrollments**

    Using this, you can enroll learners in more than one course instance at one or different periods.

    Enable the toggle **Multiple Enrollment** to switch between various course enrollments of a learner.
 If you've enabled Instance Switch, you cannot use Multiple Enrollment.

-1. Select the pre-requisite courses that must be completed before taking up your course.
+10. Select the pre-requisite courses that must be completed before taking up your course.
 Click the Courses field and choose from the list of courses.
-1. Enable the **Enable** **Prerequisites** check-box if you want the pre-requisite courses to me made mandatory.
+11. Enable the **Enable** **Prerequisites** check-box if you want the pre-requisite courses to me made mandatory.
-1. Add keywords as tags related to your course.
+12. Add keywords as tags related to your course.
 These tags help the learners to locate your course easily during search.
 All these tags are automatically added based on the modules that we have added.
 If you have other tags that you want to add to this course, you can go ahead and enter it.
-1. Add keywords as tags related to your course.
+13. Add keywords as tags related to your course.
 These tags help the learners to locate your course easily during search.
 All these tags are automatically added based on the modules that we have added.
 If you have other tags that you want to add to this course, you can go ahead and enter it.
-1. In the Auto Retire field, select a date when the course retires.
+14. In the Auto Retire field, select a date when the course retires.
 The Administrator must enable the Auto Retire option first.
-1. To save the changes, click **[!UICONTROL Save]**.
+15. To save the changes, select **[!UICONTROL Save]**.
 To publish the course, click **[!UICONTROL Publish]**.

 ### Add compliance labels to course/learning path/certification {#add-custom-compliance-label}